vgthoppae/fasttrack-aws-seerverless/README.md

-# fasttrack-aws-seerverless
+# Fast Track AWS Serverless for Developers
-Source code for the examples in the course
+This repository contains the source code for the examples in the Udemy course at https://www.udemy.com/fast-track-serverless-aws-for-developers/.
+All the resources that can be downloaded from Udemy for this course are available in this repository.